€217 Find Cheap Flights from Dallas to Ireland

 Cork

-Cork1 stop€768
+Cork1 stop€443

 Shannon

-Cheap Flight Deals from Dallas to Ireland
+Cheap Flights from Dallas to Ireland

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Dallas to Ireland that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.